NEVI

 With an MBA (Master of Business Administration), Nirsha bridges financial discipline, operational detail and the day-to-day realities of running a manufacturing site in Nepal.

-NEVI was founded by 28 environmentally conscious professionals with a clear mission: to reduce dependence on foreign fuel, cut urban pollution, improve public transport and create employment through electric mobility.
+NEVI was founded by 28 environmentally conscious professionals with a clear mission: to reduce dependence on imported fuels, reduce urban pollution, improve public transport, and create employment through electric mobility.

 Over the last 30 years, the company has manufactured more than 400 Safa Tempos and earned international recognition for its role in reducing air pollution in Kathmandu.